JoeWayne/Sales_Performance_Dashboard/README.md

 1. **Set up the database**: Run the SQL scripts to create the tables and insert sample data.
 2. **Execute queries**: Use the provided SQL queries to extract data and gain insights.
-3. **Create the dashboard**: Use a data visualization tool to create an interactive dashboard using the extracted data.
+3. **Create the dashboard**: Use a data visualization tool, in this case PowerBI, to create an interactive dashboard using the extracted data.

-## Tools and Technologies

-- **SQL**: For database design and queries.
-- **Database Management System**: MySQL, PostgreSQL, or any other SQL database.
-- **Data Visualization Tool**: Power BI, Tableau, or any other visualization tool.